 The Provençal Fritillary is one of several very similar Melitaea species (including the genus Mellicta in which some authorities place this butterfly) of central and southern Europe.
 It is a shy butterfly and can be difficult to approach, so that photographs may have to be taken with a relatively long lens; however, being a butterfly the Provençal Fritillary is unpredictable and sometimes sits still allowing a camera to come almost into contact with its wings!

 Portugal, Spain, northern Africa and the south of France are where these lovely fritillary butterflies are mainly found, although their distribution stretches eastwards at least as far as parts of Italy.
+The specimens shown above were photographed in the Lot Valley in the Dordogne region of France.

 The primary larval foodplants of the Provençal Fritillary are toadflaxes (Linaria spp.), notably the yellow-flowered Common Toadflax Linaria vulgaris.
 They also use Antirrhinum (Snapdragon) species occasionally.
 The young laterally-striped caterpillars feed within a fine silken web low down on the plants.